Vyrehz/api-project/README_NEW.md

 - Added Upsert function to both services for use in the "Update" endpoint
 - I followed this pattern from the original implementation and made the assumption that Update should also Upsert

+## Thirteenth commit
+- Added Unit tests project
+- Added tests for Product only endpoints (excluding options for now)
+- Used async and await operations to provide thread safe functions
+- Allows for scalability by not blocking threads when waiting for I/O operations (database calls etc)

 // ToDo: tests